-That said, choose carefully and you stand to make a very large gain.
+That said, choose carefully and you might make a very large gain.
 The best way to maximize your chances of getting a good return on equity crowdfunding is to make sure you’re in touch with all the best opportunities on the market.

 To help you find top equity crowdfunding investments we’ve compiled the following list of the most active equity crowdfunding platforms in the United States and Europe.

 Equity Crowdfunding in the United States